Topics:

 As employers increasingly turn to artificial intelligence to streamline hiring, California’s Civil Rights Department (CRD) has introduced landmark regulations to ensure these technologies comply with state anti-discrimination laws.

-California's Civil Rights Council, a branch of the California Civil Rights Department (CRD proposed regulations in May 2024 to address discrimination risks related to automated-decision systems (ADS) used in employment [1].
+California's Civil Rights Council, a branch of the Civil Rights Department (CRD), proposed regulations in May 2024 to address discrimination risks related to automated decision systems (ADS) used in employment [1].
 On March 21, 2025, the final version of the “Employment Regulations Regarding Automated-Decision Systems” was approved by the Civil Rights Council.
 These regulations are expected to take effect on October 1, 2025, following formal approval by the Office of Administrative Law [2].

-The CRD defines automated-decision systems broadly.
-These include the use of tools such as algorithms, artificial intelligence, or machine-learning to make or assist in employment decisions, including resume screening, facial analysis, voice profiling, and predictive hiring models.
-[2].
+The CRD defines automated decision systems broadly.
+These include tools such as algorithms, artificial intelligence, or machine learning used to make or assist in employment decisions—including resume screening, facial analysis, voice profiling, and predictive hiring models [2].
 Employers are responsible for these systems whether they are developed internally or sourced from third-party vendors, who are also directly accountable under the rules [1][2].

 Disparate Impact and Proxy Discrimination

-The CRD prohibits employers from using ADS in ways that disproportionately affect protected groups, including those based on race, gender, age, disability, language proficiency, height, and weight or other protected characteristics [2][3].
-Criteria that seem neutral but correlate with protected characteristics—like tone of voice or educational background—may also constitute illegal discrimination [2].
+The CRD prohibits employers from using ADS in ways that disproportionately affect protected groups, including those defined by race, gender, age, disability, language proficiency, height, weight, or other protected characteristics [2][3].
+Criteria that appear neutral but correlate with protected traits—such as tone of voice or educational background—may also constitute unlawful discrimination [2].

 Restricted Evaluations

-Tools that evaluate an individual’s health, psychological characteristics, or criminal history are highly regulated and may only be used when they meet strict standards related to job relevance and nondiscrimination [2][3].
+Tools that evaluate an individual’s health, psychological traits, or criminal history are heavily regulated and may only be used when they meet strict standards for job relevance and nondiscrimination [2][3].

 Recordkeeping

-Employers and vendors must retain documentation related to ADS and must be kept separately from personal flies, including design notes, datasets, applicant outcomes, and bias testing reports—for at least four years from the date of making the record or the date of the personnel action occurred [2].
+Employers and vendors must retain documentation related to ADS—including design notes, datasets, applicant outcomes, and bias testing reports—separately from personal files, for at least four years from the date the record is created or the personnel action occurred [2].

 Anti-Bias Testing

-Anti-bias testing includes quality, efficacy, recency, and scope of effort, results of testing and response to results.
+Anti-bias testing must include assessments of quality, efficacy, recency, scope, results, and responses to those results.
 Employers are required to conduct and document statistical analyses to identify disparate outcomes.
-These evaluations are essential to defending against any potential claims under California’s Fair Employment and Housing Act (FEHA) [2][3].
+These evaluations are essential to defending against potential claims under California’s Fair Employment and Housing Act (FEHA) [2][3].

 Human Oversight

-All ADS-based decisions must include meaningful human review.
+All ADS-based decisions must involve meaningful human review.
 Employers remain fully responsible for employment decisions and cannot shift legal liability to an algorithm or system.
-The presence of AI does not diminish or replace an employer’s obligations under civil rights laws.
-[2].
+The presence of AI does not reduce an employer’s obligations under civil rights laws [2].

 Transparency & Appeals

-Proposed legislation such as Senate Bill 7 may require employers to notify applicants when ADS is used, employers should clearly inform applicants when ADS will be used and how they can request an accommodation and provide them with a meaningful opportunity to contest automated decisions [5].
+Proposed legislation such as Senate Bill 7 may require employers to notify applicants when ADS is used.
+Employers should clearly inform applicants when ADS will be used, how they can request accommodations, and how to contest automated decisions [5].

 Shared Liability